What is melanoma?

 - Irritation – itchy, bleeding or crusting

 If diagnosed at stage I, melanoma can be cured in most cases.
 Advances in immunotherapy and other interventions have improved outcomes for patients diagnosed in later stages.
-However, around 1,300 Australians will lose their life to this deadly cancer that can affect young and old.
+However, over 1,400 Australians will lose their life to this deadly cancer that can affect young and old.

 What are the risk factors?